SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool/pbt-github-actions.md

 The complete YML file definition is discussed in the next section.

-### Setting up a GitHub Actions Workflow on every push to main branch
+### Setting up a GitHub Actions Workflow on every push to prod branch

 We’re now ready to setup CI/CD on the Prophecy project.
-To setup a workflow to build, run all unit tests and then deploy the built jar (Scala)/ whl (Python) on Databricks on every push to the main automatically:
+To setup a workflow to build, run all unit tests and then deploy the built jar (Scala)/ whl (Python) on Databricks on every push to the `prod` branch automatically:

 - Create a .YML file in the project repository at the below location (relative to root)